ApprovedBug/ApprovedBug/README.md

 - 👋 Hi, I’m @ApprovedBug
 - 👀 I’m interested in everything mobile app development, and the occasional dable in other parts of delivering an end to end user experience!
-- 🌱 I’m currently learning how to build a full scale iOS application with SwiftUI, Combine and MVVM
+- 🌱 I’m currently working as a senior iOS developer, hoping to build high quality apps in Swift with SwiftUI, Combine and MVVM.

 <!---
 ApprovedBug/ApprovedBug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.